Jira MCP server

 1. "No active sprint found"

-• Check that DEFAULT_BOARD_ID is set correctly
+• Confirm that DEFAULT_BOARD_ID is set correctly

 2. Authentication errors

-• Verify your API token is correct
+• Double-check your API token

 3. Permission errors